alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 - a new version of “folder2” was created.
 It has the same name and `parentPath` as the previous version but a different ID
 - both folders and files are returned in the same request
 - Graph API always returns all returns ancestor folders for an item before the item itself.
-Folders are returned in the order of the hierarchy (i.e.
-  `[root, folder1, ...]`)
+Folders are returned in the order of the hierarchy ( `[root, folder1, ...]`)
 - items in a deleted folder are also returned as deleted
 - `folder3` and its items isn’t returned because nothing in that subtree was